 - Inventory management, purchasing, and order management;

-While one could buy subsets of the above list from separate vendors, here are some of the disadvantages to buying this functionality based on a best-of-breed approach:
+While one could buy subsets of the above list from separate vendors, there are some disadvantages to buying this functionality based on a best-of-breed approach:

 - Separate systems with separate infrastructure – separate database instances potentially requiring separate servers.